What are stem cells? - Craig A. Kohn

 Stem cells are a rapidly advancing field of biological research.
 Since Dr. James Thomson first cultivated human embryonic stem cells at the University of Wisconsin - Madison in the late 1990s, this field of researched has exploded with potential.
 The links below provide access to a curriculum developed under the supervision of Dr. Thomson as well as the co-directors and staff of the UW Stem Cell & Regenerative Medicine Center.
 The material has been reviewed for accuracy by the scientists actually conducting the research and was compiled and formatted by Craig Kohn, a high school teacher with research experience, for a high school audience.
-The PowerPoint presentation works in conjunction with the notesheet, allowing for students to work independently if preferred.
-More information about specific instructional practices can be found below in Teacher Notes.

 Additional resources about stem cells can be found at:

 - Fostering breakthroughs in stem cell – UW Madison Stem Cell and Regenerative Medicine Center

 - Stem cell general information – National Institutes of Health

 Create and share a new lesson based on this one.

 Why mosquitoes bite some people more than others